epigenelabs/.github/CONTRIBUTING.md

 Writing a clean and understandable `git` history is also critical, and includes in particular:

 - Naming branch and PR with JIRA ticket name to enable JIRA and Github integration
   * `git checkout -b JRA-123-<branch-name>`
-- writing meaningful commit messages with the Smart Commits syntaxe
+- writing meaningful commit messages with the Smart Commits syntax
   * `git commit -m "JRA-123 <summary of commit>"`
   * commit messages should start with a one-line summary
   * commits should be complete: consider `squash`-ing commits before merging